 If CBD is non-psychoactive, is it still illegal?

-To provide everyone with safe, easy access to CBD, it needs to be legalized.
-CBD has a wide variety of medical benefits and lack of addictive potential, all plant cannabinoids fall under the same Schedule 1 Drug classification.
-Until this plant is either reclassified or legalized, the harsh federal restrictions on cannabis prevent adequate research on the impacts and health benefits of CBD and marijuana use.
+Until this plant is either reclassified or legalized, the harsh federal restrictions on cannabis prevent adequate research on the impacts and health benefits of CBD and the cannabis plant.

 If there’s one point to bring home in this article, it’s this: CBD has tremendous therapeutic potential.
 But, scientists need more hard-hitting research.
 Already, the discovery of THC and the endocannabinoid system has opened major doors in biochemical and psychiatric medicine.

 Until we address the legal and political barriers that prevent us from exploring cannabis as medicine, our opened doors will remain unexplored.